Protesters climb trees at Mississippi River crossing to block Enbridge pipeline construction

 The Giniw protest is the first along the pipeline's route since construction began this week.

+Enbridge said in a statement that "Our first priority is the safety of all involved — our workers, men and women in law enforcement and the protestors themselves.
+As a company, we recognize the rights of individuals and groups to express their views legally and peacefully.
+We don't tolerate illegal activities of any kind including trespassing, vandalism, or other mischief, and Enbridge will seek to prosecute those individuals to the fullest extent of the law."

 Enbridge received the last of its permits this week after six years of review and legal battles, which have not all been resolved.
-The Minnesota Public Utilities Commission is expected to rule this morning on a request to halt construction on the pipeline while an appeals court considers permit challenges.
+The Minnesota Public Utilities Commission on Friday declined a request to halt construction on the pipeline while an appeals court considers permit challenges.
 The Red Lake Band of Chippewa and the White Earth Band requested the stay last week.

 The 340-mile pipeline would carry an average of 760,000 barrels of oil per day between Alberta and the Enbridge terminal in Superior, Wis.
 It would replace the 50-year-old Line 3, which is operating at half capacity due to its age and condition, but take a largely new route through the state.